HOME • SEARCH • EMAIL • ABOUT

 Sea cups (Engl.)

-A small tree, growing to a height of 40 feet.
-Leaves are smooth, boradly ovate, peltate, up to 8 inches long, pointed at the tip and rounded at the base with petioles up to 7 to 12 inches long.
-The blade is 5- to 9-nerved.
-Inflorescence is terminal or at the axils of the leaves, 4 to 8 inches long.
-Flowers are hairy, white and less than half an inch diameter.
-Fruit is ellipsoid or rounded up to 1.25 inches in diameter with an inflated involucre.
+Koron-koron is a small tree, growing to a height of 40 feet.
+Leaves are smooth, somewhat leathery, broadly ovate, peltate, 15 to 18 centimeters long, 8 to 10 centimeters wide, pointed at the tip, broad and rounded at the base, with petioles up to 7 to 12 inches long.
+Blade is 5- to 9-nerved.
+Inflorescence is terminal or at the axils of the leaves, 10 to 20 centimeters long.
+Flowers are hairy, whitish and about one centimeter in diameter.
+Fruit is ellipsoid or somewhat rounded and 1.5 to 3 centimeters long.
+Involucre is greatly enlarged.

 Distribution

-Found along the seashore, occasionally extending inland on slopes, at low altitudes.
+- Found along the seashore, occasionally extending inland on slopes at low altitudes from central Luzon (Zambales and Quezon) to Palawan, Mindanao and the Sulu Archipelago.

 Parts utilized